t h r e a d

 o u t e r n a t i o n a l

-Simon was invited by Dramaturg Eliza Erkelenz to create a collaborative composition for the Outnational project for the PODIUM Festival in Esslingen.
-For the work, Simon worked with four Persian musicians – Elshan Ghasimi (Tar and voice), Mona Matbau Riahi (clarinet and voice), Golnar Shahyar (voice) and Jawad Salkhordeh (Tonbak, Percussion and voice) with Simon playing diffusing sound recordings through a four channel system.
-The work is a rich collage of traditional Persian songs and instrumental improvisation, recited text, birdcalls and field recordings.
-Each musician was placed in a corner of an intimate performance space with the audience seated on stools between the musicians.
+I was invited by dramaturg Eliza Erkelenz and Persian musician Elshan Ghasimi to create a collaborative composition for the Outnational project at the PODIUM Festival in Esslingen.
+For this work, I collaborated with four Persian musicians: Elshan Ghasimi (tar and voice), Mona Matbau Riahi (clarinet and voice), Golnar Shahyar (voice), and Jawad Salkhordeh (tonbak, percussion, and voice).
+My role as composer shifted to become that of a witness and facilitator.
+I diffused sound recordings through a four-channel system.
+Each musician was positioned in a corner of an intimate performance space, with the audience seated on stools between them.
+The piece is a collage of traditional Persian songs, instrumental improvisation, recited text, birdcalls, and field recordings.

 p u b l i c p e o p l e

-A collective composition by Alwynne Pritchard, Julia Reidy, Chris Heenan and Simon James Phillips for the Splitter Orchester and Ensemble Mosaik and conducted by Ilan Volkov.
-Public People is not only a piece for two ensembles, but a piece about group structures and the methods they have developed in handling musical material.
-While Splitter Orchester is deeply rooted in free improvisation and working collectively, ensemble mosaik often engages in dialogical processes with composers to create new works.
-Both approaches lead to different aesthetics, work forms and conclusions.
+I collaborated on a collective composition with Alwynne Pritchard, Julia Reidy, and Chris Heenan for the Splitter Orchester and Ensemble Mosaik, conducted by Ilan Volkov.
+Our piece, Public People, is not only a work for two ensembles but also an exploration of group structures and the methods we've developed to handle musical material.
+While the Splitter Orchester is deeply rooted in free improvisation and collective working, Ensemble Mosaik often engages in dialogical processes with composers to create new works.
+These differing approaches lead to unique aesthetics, working methods, and conclusions.

-Public People questions both ensembles as institutions and plays with the dialectic relations of their distinct structures, also dealing with approximation and differentiation in a broader social context.
+Public People questions both ensembles as institutions and plays with the dialectical relationships of their distinct structures, addressing themes of approximation and differentiation within a broader social context.

 f l a w

-Commissioned by Ensemble Offspring and the Australian Art Orchestra and premiered at the Sydney Festival in January 2016, FLAW is a 35 minute composition for organ, large ensemble and multi-channel surround sound.
-The work, presented alongside two other new commissions from Austin Buckett and Alvin Lucier, utilises a unique ensemble of strings, trumpet, percussion, reel-to-reel tape machine, turntable, electronics, soprano and pipe organ to create an immersive sound world that uses development and spatialisation to explore the perception of time.
+Commissioned by Ensemble Offspring and the Australian Art Orchestra, FLAW at the Sydney Festival in January 2016.
+This 35-minute composition for organ, large ensemble, and multi-channel surround sound features a unique ensemble of strings, trumpet, percussion, reel-to-reel tape machine, turntable, electronics, soprano, and pipe organ.
+The work, presented alongside two other new commissions from Austin Buckett and Alvin Lucier, creates an immersive sound world that utilizes development and spatialization to explore the perception of time.

 "This is sensuous, immersive ambient music and a stunning example of how a good composer can distil the bombast and drama of the pipe organ into a thing of simple grace and beauty."